How To Grow Calibrachoa: 10 Expert Tips For Thriving Plants

 1. Hanging Baskets And Containers

-One of the most popular ways to use calibrachoa is in hanging baskets.
-Its tendency to grow trailingly makes it ideal for spilling over container sides to bring a splash of colour up to eye level.
-Put various types of calibrachoa in your baskets to create a beautiful display with complementing colours.
+One of the most popular uses of calibrachoa is in hanging baskets.
+Its tendency to grow trailing makes it ideal for spilling over container sides, bringing a splash of colour up to eye level.
+Put various types of calibrachoa in your baskets to create a beautiful display with complementary colours.

 2. Mixed-Plant Containers